 Even before the famous university was founded, the River Cam, a strategic watercourse for communication, trade and conquest, shaped the city’s history.
 The Romans built a camp called Durolpons on a hill here to control both the river and the Via Devons that connected Colchester with Lincoln and other northern garrisons.
 When the Romans departed in 425 AD the town, like all other Roman cities in Britain, went into decline.
 Bede, in the late 7th century, records that monks from Ely went to the ruined settlement and found a marble coffin that they used for the burial of St. Etheldreda, foundress of their monastery.
 The settlement enjoyed a trickle of commerce in the Saxon period, in which the bridge over the Cam was first recorded by name, Grantebrycge.
 The Vikings revived Cambridge’s economic fortunes in the 9th century and the centre of town shifted from Castle Hill on the left river bank to what is now known as Quayside on the right bank.
 The Saxons reclaimed the city for a short time in the 11th century and built St. Benet’s church in 1025.
 Two years after the Battle of Hastings, in 1068, William the Conqueror built a stronghold on Castle Hill.
 During the Norman period, the river was called the Granta and the town became Grentabrige or Cantebrigge (Grantbridge).
 The city’s famous Round Church is from this period.
 The city was known as Cambridge before the Granta’s name changed to the Cam.
 Cambridge University was founded in 1209, and its oldest surviving college, Peterhouse, in 1259.
 King’s College Chapel was commenced in 1446 by Henry VI and finished in 1555 under Henry VIII.
 The well-respected Cambridge University Press was founded in 1534.
 The river made medieval Cambridge a centre of trade because trade routes between London, the Midlands and Europe met at the bridge over the Cam.
 Interestingly, in the United Kingdom a ‘city’ must have a cathedral.
 Although a prosperous commercial centre and despite its renowned university, Cambridge was only officially named a city in 1954, because it has no cathedral.

-In the evening we shall have a welcome meal at a local restaurant.
+In the evening we shall have a light, 2-course meal at a local restaurant.
 (Overnight Cambridge) D

 Day 2: Wednesday 6 June, Cambridge